Let's look at a few examples of queuing theory as it applies to a queue management system.

 - Structured queue

-An organised queue puts buyers in a first-come-first-served system, but if there aren't enough tills or payment points to cope with the arrival rate, the experience of queuing is frustrating, encouraging shoppers to leave the queue and acquire their items elsewhere.
+An organised queue puts buyers in a first-come-first-served system, but if there aren't enough tills or payment points to cope with the arrival rate, the experience of queuing is frustrating, encouraging shoppers to leave the queue management system and acquire their items elsewhere.
+Service providers want to minimise possible customers leaving and our solution does a great job of that.

 - Mobile or virtual queue

 What have these common types of queuing systems got to do with virtual queues?
-All are possible in digital queuing environments and the real world, yet have been cleverly dealt with online to provide a fair and efficient system with a good customer experience for the people queueing while they are waiting in line.
+All are possible in digital queuing environments and the real world, yet have been cleverly dealt with online to provide a fair and efficient system with a good customer experience for the people queueing while they are waiting in line in the queue management system.

 Unstructured digital queues

-An unstructured digital queue would allow some visitors straight through to the checkout process while others waited indefinitely, in random order, regardless of the service time or waiting times.
-A first-come-first-served system immediately wipes out the problems of this instance.
+An unstructured digital queue would allow some visitors straight through to the checkout process while others waited indefinitely, in random order, regardless of the service time or waiting times or sizes of the waiting lines.
+Unless you are one of the lucky ones, this is a poor customer experience.
+A first-come-first-served system immediately wipes out the problems of this instance, minimising wait times, especially with long queues, according to queuing theory.

 Structured digital queues